ethereum/ethereum-org-website/src/content/developers/tutorials/guide-to-smart-contract-security-tools/index.md

 ---
-title: A guide to smart contract testing software
+title: A guide to smart contract security tools
-description: An overview of three different testing programs and techniques
+description: An overview of three different testing and program analysis techniques
 author: "Trailofbits"
 lang: en
 sidebar: true